 We understand how distressing this can be: make sure you reach out for support to help you cope with what has happened.
 You can find more support services and organisations that might be able to give more help here.

-If you have read this information and you would like to be referred to the Facebook Pilot or if you still have questions, please get in touch.
+If you have read this information and you still have questions, please get in touch.
 We may refer you to read this advice page, so please mention that you've already accessed this advice.

 We will need to know where they are threatening to share your intimate images and videos and we will do our best to provide you with some more specific advice.